erikw/nestedtext-ruby/README.md

     - 12
 ```

-If you want to add some more super powers to your custom class, you can add the `#to_nt` shortcut by including the `ToNTMixin`:
+If you want to add some more superpowers to your custom class, you can add the `#to_nt` shortcut by including the `ToNTMixin`:
 ```ruby
 class Apple
   include NestedText::ToNTMixin